 Have you been charged with helping to plan your team’s offsite or summer retreat?
 Here are some tips to make sure the time is productive and engaging for everyone.
 If your team can’t step away from their desks for one day a year, you may need to evaluate why.
-Research shows that teams are more productive and innovative when they take time out to reflect upon their objectives, processes, and culture and make changes accordingly.
+Research shows that teams are more productive and innovative when they take time out to reflect upon their objectives, processes and culture and make changes accordingly.

 1. Onsite or Offsite?

 This could be compared to a “staycation” vs. a vacation.
 We all know which one we’d rather do!
 Honestly, either can work but I find that getting offsite helps people to psychologically unplug.
 People are less tempted to pop into their office during break and can’t be taken hostage by a colleague who “just needs a minute.”
-If going off-site is too costly, consider asking a colleague at another organization to swap spaces.
+If going off site is too costly, consider asking a colleague at another organization to swap spaces.
 Take measures to protect the time If you stay onsite.

 2. Outside or Internal Facilitator

 It is hard to facilitate a conversation, capture the key points, synthesize the takeaways and be a participant at the same time.
 Bringing in a facilitator allows each person to be fully present and participate.
-Some teams bring in an HR business partner as a facilitator, just be sure that doing so will not stifle honest conversation.
+Some teams bring in a HR business partner as a facilitator, just be sure that doing so will not stifle honest conversation.
 A good rule of thumb is that a facilitator will spend about one hour preparing for every hour of content.
 If you don’t bring in someone else to facilitate, divide and conquer by having people take responsibility for different portions of the day.
-Ask for timekeepers, scribes and people to help with set up/clean up so not everything falls on one person.
+Ask for time keepers, scribes and people to help with set up/clean up so not everything falls on one person.

 3. Always Engage the Most Senior Person

 Regardless of who facilitates, it is important to truly understand the leader’s hopes and objectives for the day.
 Alignment and buy-in from the top are crucial.
 Some good questions include, “How would you describe the team climate?” and “Imagine people are leaving the retreat.
 What do you want people to say about their experience?” or “What would it look like if we got this right?”
-A quick check in beforehand with each person on the team can help shape the content and target of the focus of the retreat too.
+A quick check in beforehand with each person on the team can help shape the content and target of focus of the retreat too.
 The worst team retreat I ever facilitated was when I had no contact with the team leader despite my attempts.
 I was blindsided!
 He arrived late to the retreat, was responding to email during the session, took a phone call and left early.
 Here is the message he sent to the group…other people are more important to me than you are.
 He missed the chance to show up and be fully present – just one day of the year!
 This was a team that was plagued with infighting and low engagement.
 Go figure!

 4. Get Real